Learning Modules

 - Chapter 16 - Behavioural Biases and Common Pitfalls in Investment – Part 3

-Chapter 7 - Difference Between Micro & Macro Economics
+Chapter 7 - Micro & Macro Dynamics of the Stock Market

 You marvel at the incredible pictures that your friend took of his recent Switzerland tour.
 In the background in one of his skiing tours you notice a familiar peak.